lnis-uofu/SOFA/DOC/source/dc_ac_character.rst

 DC and AC Characteristics
 -------------------------

-FROG contains 196 I/O pins, whose details are summarized in the following tables.
+Each FPGA device contains 37 I/O pins, whose details are summarized in the following tables.

 I/O usage and port information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^